Swoosh, there it is. Part 2

 Some RV manufacturers, like Airstream, are in a class by themselves and produce products that are works of art, with no graphic adornment necessary.
 And in the world of million-dollar luxury RVs you see very little graphic adornment.
 I guess you wouldn’t want some random swirls on the side of your 7-figure land yacht clashing with the $100,000 Mercedes that slides out of the back of your motor coach.

-some humble recommendations
+Some humble recommendations

 Airstreams and 3-million dollar motor coaches aside, there’s no reason why the middle-class RV market can’t be more imaginative when it comes to creating graphics for their RVs.
 If you’re going spend the time and money applying random swooshes on the side of a fiberglass box, why not go the extra step and create truly unique vehicle wraps?
 There’s plenty of inspiration in the marketplace: small businesses from landscapers to foodservice to dry cleaners are grabbing people’s attention with unique and well-designed vehicle graphics.